Formal countdown begins for Scottish vote that could break up United Kingdom

-EDINBURGH (Reuters) - The formal campaign for a Scottish independence vote that could break-up the United Kingdom began on Friday, although polls currently show Scots are unlikely to choose to end the 307-year-old union with England.
+EDINBURGH (Reuters) - The formal campaign for a Scottish independence vote that could result in the break-up of the United Kingdom began on Friday, though polls currently show Scots are unlikely to vote for the demise of the 307-year-old union with England.

 Scottish nationalists hope the desire for independence, historical rivalry and what they say has been centuries of mismanagement by far-off leaders in London will drive Scots to vote for secession in the Sept.
 18 referendum.

-Britain’s main politicians have united against a breakaway, issuing pleas for unity and warnings about the economic costs of independence to the 4 million Scottish resident voters over the age of 16 who can participate.
+Britain’s main politicians have united against a breakaway, issuing pleas for unity and warnings about the economic costs of independence to the 4 million Scottish resident voters over the age of 16 who will have a vote.

-Polls show Scots are unlikely to vote to break the union, with roughly 40 percent against independence and 30 percent in favor.
-But there are still enough undecided to swing the vote.
+Polls currently show Scots are unlikely to vote to break the union, with roughly 40 percent against independence and 30 percent in favor but there are still enough of them undecided to swing the vote.

 He added: “we’re still a few months away, and if it’s similar to general elections, many people do make up their minds in the last month or few weeks.
 So things could change.”

-Oil-rich Scotland accounts for about one-tenth of the United Kingdom’s gross domestic product, and to lose it could weaken British diplomatic clout and raise questions over the UK’s permanent seat on the U.N.
+Oil-rich Scotland accounts for about one-tenth of the United Kingdom’s gross domestic product, and to lose it would weaken British diplomatic clout and raise questions over the permanent seat on the U.N.
 Security Council.

-Money has loomed large over the debate, with both secessionists and unionists trying to persuade voters that their prosperity is on the line.
+Money has loomed large over the debate, with both secessionists and unionists trying to convince voters that their prosperity is on the line.

 The Scottish government, led by the secessionist Scottish National Party (SNP), wants to put an end to direct control from Westminster while keeping what it describes as “joint assets” such as the pound and the monarchy.

-Prime Minister David Cameron’s Conservative-led UK coalition government and the opposition Labour party have argued Scotland is richer and more powerful as part of the United Kingdom.
-All major UK-wide political parties have said no to sharing the pound after independence.
+Prime Minister David Cameron’s Conservative-led coalition government and the opposition Labour party have argued Scotland is richer and more powerful as part of the United Kingdom.

 The government in London has floated the prospect of more autonomy should Scots vote against independence.
 Scotland has had a devolved parliament since 1999.